All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 - f) SECRETARY: The Secretary shall supervise and verify the accuracy of all Associations records, correspondence and legal notifications between Association and any outside entities the Executive Committee deemed necessary.

 - h) Administrative Coordinator: is a paid position, appointed by the executive committee on a yearly basis.
-The administrative assistant will work directly with the Vice President of Administration to support all the administrative duties carried out by the Vice President of Administration.
+The Administrative Coordinator will work directly with the Vice President of Administration to support all the administrative duties carried out by the Vice President of Administration.
 The Administrative Coordinator will work directly under, and be supervised by, the Vice President of Administration.
-Administrative Coordinator works for the Executive Committee and as such, all duties assigned to them by the Administrative Vice President will be subsumed under the auspices of and approval of the executive board.
+Administrative Coordinator works for the Executive Committee and as such, all duties assigned to them by the Administrative Vice President will be subsumed under the auspices of and approval of the Executive Board.

 - i) RESIGNATION, DEMISE OR REMOVAL: In the event of the resignation, demise, removal or permanent incapacitation of any officer or appointee, the Executive Committee or President, as applicable, shall appoint a replacement to fill the un-expired term.